PRich57/budget-tracker/README.md

 - The main menu provides options to add, view, update, delete transactions, generate reports, or quit the application.
 - Select an option by entering the corresponding number or letter and follow the prompts.

+##### Adding a Transaction

+- Choose `Add Transaction` from the main menu.
+- Enter the date, description, type (income or expense), and amount for the new transaction.

+##### Viewing Transactions

+- Select `View Transactions` to display all recorded transactions, including their IDs, dates, descriptions, types, and amounts.

+##### Updating a Transaction

+- Choose `Update Transaction`, then enter the ID of the transaction you wish to update.
+- Follow the prompts to update the date, description, type, or amount.

+##### Deleting a Transaction

+- Select `Delete Transaction`, enter the ID of the transaction you wish to delete, and confirm the deletion.

+##### Generating Reports

+- Choose `Generate Report` to view a summary of total income, expenses, and the net amount.

 ## Mock-Up